RezaShahrestani/programme/legacy/javascript/javascript1/week1/homework.md

 ## Step 1: Before you start with the homework

-1. Watch: <a href="https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro" target="_blank">What is programming</a> Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).
+1. Watch: [What is programming?](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro).
+Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).

 ### Get git ready to work on homework

-Using the ` your hyf-homework` repo.
+Using the `your hyf-homework` repo.
 In the terminal run `git status`

 If there are changes that have not been committed, figure out what to do with those changes